PyConPL/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

     LANGUAGE plpythonu VOLATILE;

-As you can see from above example you are able to print out some log messages.
-They go to stdout of PostgreSQL directly which means in production stdout is redirected to a log file.
+As you can see from above example, you are able to print out some log messages.
+They go to stdout of PostgreSQL directly, which means in production stdout is redirected to a log file.
 Depending on PostgreSQL log level you can hide some unwanted messages from plPy function same as some context like which function calls which.
 Example of a verbose log level.

     pie=# select * from logic.view_and_set_discounted_sales(20, 23) ;
     INFO:  [view_and_set_discounted_sales] Updating item id: 36 with new discounted price: 0.529331946972